iden3/docs/mkdocs/docs/protocol/spec.md

 #### Publish Claims

 The first step in publishing a claim involves adding a new leaf to the `ClT`, which updates the identity `ClR`.
 Claims can be optionally published in batches, adding more than one leaf to the `ClT` in a single transaction.
 After the `ClT` has been updated, the identity must follow an Identity State Update so that anyone is able to verify the newly added claims.
 This involves adding the new `ClR` to the `RoT`, which in turn will update the `RoR`.
-Post that, the new `IdS` is calculated and through a transaction it is updated in the Identities State Smart Contract (from now on, referred to as "the smart contract") on the blockchain.
-Once the updated `IdS` is in the smart contract, anyone can verify the validity of the newly added claims.
+Post that, the new `IdState` is calculated and through a transaction it is updated in the Identities State Smart Contract (from now on, referred to as "the smart contract") on the blockchain.
+Once the updated `IdState` is in the smart contract, anyone can verify the validity of the newly added claims.

-The procedure to update the `IdS` in the smart contract can be achieved with the following criteria:
+The procedure to update the `IdState` in the smart contract can be achieved with the following criteria:
-- **Bad scalability (no batch), good privacy, and correctness**: The identity uploads the new `IdS` to the smart contract with proof of a correct transition from the old `IdS` to the new one.
+- **Bad scalability (no batch), good privacy, and correctness**: The identity uploads the new `IdState` to the smart contract with proof of a correct transition from the old `IdState` to the new one.
 Only one claim is added to the `ClT` in the transition.
 - **Good scalability (batch), good privacy, and correctness**: Same as before, but many claims are added (batch) in the transition (with a single proof for all newly added claims)
-- **Good scalability (batch), good privacy but no correctness**: The identity uploads the new `IdS` to the smart contract, without proving correctness on the transition.
+- **Good scalability (batch), good privacy but no correctness**: The identity uploads the new `IdState` to the smart contract, without proving correctness on the transition.

 The criteria for correctness are as follows:
 - Revocation of a claim cannot be reverted.